This post may contain affiliate links. Read our disclosure policy.

+What should you soak your ribs in?
 This recipe is special because it comes from my grandma’s sister, my great aunt.
 I’m not sure how I ended up with her hand-written recipe, but at some point early in our marriage she shared it with us.
 This simple mixture of ketchup, soy sauce and oil was my go-to marinade for many years.
 Basic ingredients.
 Simple, but savory flavor.
-It’s also good on chicken!
+It’s also good on chicken.

-You can allow the pork ribs to marinate for several hours if you’d like, but let them sit for at least 10 minutes.
+How long do you let ribs marinate?
+You can allow the pork ribs to marinate for several hours or even overnight if you’d like, but let them sit for at least 10 minutes.

 If you’d like, instead of grilling you can roast the boneless pork ribs in the oven.
 Use a dutch oven and add the pork ribs and marinade.
 Toss to coat.
 Then cover and roast on at 300ºF for about 3 hours until the ribs are fork tender.

 For a picnic, try these side dishes: